 - Become unstable with other products

-- Have someone properly certified in DG signing off on the shipments
+- Someone certified in DG signing off on the shipments

-- Accompanied by a MSDS or SDS (Material Safety Data Sheet or Safety Data Sheet)
+- An attached MSDS or SDS (Material Safety Data Sheet or Safety Data Sheet) where required

 How do I apply to ship dangerous goods?

 1. Check whether your desired carrier accepts the class of DG you want to ship.
 Check the DG Carrier Matrix for an overview, or find more detailed information in our Know Your Carrier section.